 *** Lesson Details ***

 My approach is play music first, then read and write music.
 Just like an infant would speak first, then read and write later.
 It is more effective and smarter.
 Lessons are for all ages and are started off with songs based on their familiarity and strengths.
 Then progressively, I build on their weaknesses and expand their instrument and performance skills.
 The finally, when students are ready, I clearly explain and reveal on the music theory.
 There, their ‘whys’ are answered and ‘oohhhh-that-makes-sense’ are uttered.
 Lessons are progressive and it's not strict on my plan, but on the students' progress.
 Through patience and encouragement, my students enjoy succeeding learning how to play music on their choice of piano or guitar.

-After noting down key strengths and weakness, goals, examples of lessons, their preference of styles and songs, and creating a song list together, through excellence rapport and communication, I'll get the feeling of the students’ expectations, needs, and what they enjoy.
+After noting down key strengths and weakness, their culture and daily environments, goals, examples of lessons, their preference of styles and songs, and creating a song list together, through excellence rapport and communication, I'll get the feeling of the students’ expectations, needs, and what they enjoy.

 Additionally, the curriculums and book information I provided below are just a few and are not same for all students since each student learns in different ways.
 I am flexible and have access to many outside resources to ensure that my students' lessons are effective.
 My personality is lovely, fun, patience, peaceful, funny, kind, and friendly.
 From time to time, shy and timid private and group students are now confident and courageous.
 One very young student came up to me on his second lesson and said, "I really like you, Mr. Eddie!!
 I always enjoy seeing my student smile and laughing learning how to play music.